AIDC AT-3: Operational history

 The first AT-3A operator is the Flight Training Command in ROCAF Academy.
 In 1988 the Thunder Tiger demonstration team replaced its F-5E aircraft with AT-3s.
 On 9 September 1989 the 35th Combat Squadron (Night Attack) replaced its Lockheed T-33 Shooting Star trainers with AT-3s painted in SE Asia jungle colors.
 The AT-3s delivered to the 35th Combat Squadron (Night Attack) were equipped with semi-recessed twin 12.7 mm machine guns in the bomb bay.
 The 35th Squadron later relocated to ROCAF Academy for logistic reasons, and later stood down in 1999 with its aircraft transferred to the Flight Training Command.

 The aircraft operates both as an advanced trainer and for weapons training, and all AT-3 in service with ROCAF are now painted in the Thunder Tiger's Blue, White and Red colors.

 The AT-3 went through a mid-life update from 2001 to 2006, which will allow the aircraft to operate beyond 2016.

 The XA-3 Lui Meng (雷鸣 (雷鳴, Léimíng)) ("Thunder") single-seat attack version never progressed beyond the prototype stage.
 Two such aircraft were built, numbered 901 and 902.
 These aircraft are now retired and on display.
 AT-3B #825 is on loan to AIDC.
 These three aircraft were able to carry a shortened version of the HF-2 air-launched anti-ship missile, and were combat-ready with this version of missile during the 1995/1996 Third Taiwan Strait Crisis.
 The armed two-seat AT-3B upgrade did enter service with the ROCAF.

+From 2024, the ROCAF wants to replace the AT-3 with the Brave Eagle trainer jet.

+On August 16, 2026, reports from Paraguay suggest that the Paraguayan Air Force is considering to acquire AT-3 with the F-5E/F Tiger IIs in order to restore its supersonic combat capability, which is being weighed against the acquisition of six Super Tucanos worth $101.6 million.